-- From 1 July 2020, a contribution rate of 13% (inclusive of 1% of salary continuance cover) of salaries for Division D members - From 1 July 2021, a contribution rate of 0%for Division D members - Top-up amounts for existing members if the VBI is below 100% equal to the amount of the member's Benefit payment less (the member's Vested benefit x VBI) increased for contribution tax.
+- From 1 July 2020, a contribution rate of 13% (inclusive of 1% of salary continuance cover) of salaries for Division D members - From 1 July 2021, a contribution rate of 0% for Division D members - Top-up amounts for existing members equal to the amount increased for contribution tax: Benefits Payment less (Vested Benefit x VBI).
 Top up payments are to be calculated and invoiced quarterly in arrears.
+Top-up payments are required from all retrenchments (VBI capped at 100%), but for other exits only when the VBI is below 100%.
 Benefits payments exclude the amount of any insurance proceeds, and - Any additional contributions that may be required in future under SPS 160.